Home Farm

 In 1948 Home Farm was up for sale as part of the Mergate Hall Estate, along with Mergate Hall, 3 farms, various cottages and 880 acres of land.
 It was bought by Thomas William Betts who was already working the land along with Mergate Farm where he lived.
 Soon afterwards, his son - another Tom Betts - moved into Home Farm with his family.
 It remained in the hands of the Betts family until it was sold to the present owners.

 As the 20th century opens, Allen Charles Westgate is at Home Farm - in the 1901 census with his brother Ernest.
 Both are cattle dealers and employ Walter Kedge as a drover.
 The farm is listed as 'Dairy Farm, near Common' which indicates cattle.
-In 1905 Allen Westgate moved across the Common to Mergate Farm and the Home Farm house was rented to William Henry Hardingham, a retired farmer.
-He is on the Register of Electors up to 1914.
-Allen Westgate seems to have sold his stock in 1925 and moved to Unthank Road, Norwich, but in 1929 he is back in Bracon Ash, at Home Farm with his wife Janet.
+In 1905 Allen Westgate seems to have moved across the Common to Mergate Farm.
+He sold his stock in 1925 and moved to Unthank Road, Norwich, but in 1929 he is back in Bracon Ash, at Home Farm with his wife Janet.